 What makes developmental trauma particularly difficult to identify is that many of the people who carry it don’t describe their childhoods as “traumatic.”
 They might say their parents were doing their best.
 That it wasn’t that bad.
 That other people had it so much worse.
 And all of those things can be simultaneously true and irrelevant to the neurological reality: that their developing nervous system absorbed a template for the world that wasn’t safe, that relationships weren’t reliable, and that they had to adapt in ways that now shape everything.

-The Science: The Developing Brain, ACEs, and the Nervous System
+The Neuroscience: Brain Development, ACEs, and the Nervous System

 The Developing Brain